sjstore2/devsecops-presentation/PITCHME.md

 ### Historically...
 @ul[squares]
 - Security aligned most closely with ops
-- Security has never had a settled place in an organisation
+- Security has never had a settled place
-- Acted as a backstop to prevent "bad" work being released
+- Security was a backstop to prevent "bad" releases
 - People tried to avoid security (and could!)
 @ulend